jyli7/readertron/README.md

 - Rescue out of of the controller action, send a report with AdminMailer.
 - 500 out and instruct CloudMailin to reply to sender.

-### Stats, Reporting, Admininstration
-- Generating e-mail reports (AdminMailer) from Report objects, and/or making an admin page.

 <a name="lament"/>
 ## Google Reader Lost: A Lament